Fort Buchanan's Army Community Service Celebrates Sixty Years of Supporting Local Warfighters

 Iris Castillo Garcia, the wife of retired Air Force Master Sergeant Gil Fernández Reyes, faced her husband’s mobilizations to the Arab Emirates, Iraq, and Colombia multiple times.

 "The biggest challenge as a military wife was feeling alone, especially without family nearby.
-To combat this loneliness, I visited the Fort Buchanan Army Community Service, where I participated in tours around the island, visited museums, and attended various events.
+To combat this loneliness, I visited the Fort Buchanan ACS, where I participated in tours around the island, visited museums, and attended various events.
 I also took resilience courses and language classes," said Castillo Garcia.

+She encouraged families of the thousands of Reserve and National Guard members in Puerto Rico to take advantage of ACS resources.

+"If you have a military son, daughter, father, or mother and live on the island, the Fort Buchanan ACS program is here for you.
+Don’t hesitate to call and participate in the activities.
+The programs are bilingual, and all military families are welcome.
+This community is like a family, and together we support each other," Castillo Garcia stated.

 |Date Taken: